QuickNS/aad-authorize-third-party/Setup.md

 1. In the application registration for your application, select "Expose an API"
 2. Next to the Application ID URI, click Set
 3. By default, the application registration portal recommends that you use the resource URI `api://{app_client_id}`.
 This URI is unique but not human readable.
-If you change the URI, make sure the new value is unique.
-In this example we are using `api://clientXYZ`
+However, we recommend leaving the default value as it will simplify the code.
 4. Click Save

 We also need to define new roles that are client specific.
 The idea is that, when we give permissions to another identity to access this identity resources, we want to have granular control over the permissions that are added.
 As such, we will create replicas of the API roles defined before: